-Gastric Bypass Surgery in Delhi
+What is Gastric Bypass Surgery ?

 Gastric Bypass Surgery separates the top part of your stomach to create a pouch about the size of a small egg.
 The surgeon attaches the pouch to your small intestine.
 This bypasses most of your stomach and upper intestine.
 The procedure, also known as a Roux-en-Y gastric bypass, is almost always done with a minimally invasive laparoscope.
 This fiber-optic instrument requires only small incisions.
 We offer the Best Gastric Bypass Surgery in Delhi by Dr. Sukhvinder Singh Saggu